 Multitenancy Support in Workflow Server

 A Tenant Id can be passed to the process and used.
 The Tenant Id is a string.
+An empty or whitespace Tenant Id is set to null.
 A Tenant Id is passed with each request to the Workflow API.
 When creating a process, the Tenant Id is recorded to it.
 Afterward, the Tenant Id must be passed with each request; the system will check the correspondence of the passed Tenant Id to the one recorded in the process.

 Tags of Schemes